elopez17/RT/README.md

 * No specific versions.
 [Unless you are using a version llvm that shows error using -Werror at compile time, take off or add those flags out of the makefile as needed.]
 * GNU make
 * GCC
-* Built using the minilibx library instead of OpenGL.
+* Built using the minilibx library instead of OpenGL graphics library.

 1. Clone the repo.
 2. Access the main folder with makefile `cd RT`.